By John Lundy, Manager of Electronics and Aerospace & Defense, Plex Systems

-My company’s Cloud ERP solution, Plex Online, includes integrated quality management.
+My company’s solution, the Plex Manufacturing Cloud, includes integrated quality management.
 Its features help increase process repeatability, reduce variation, increase production throughput and reduce defects.
 Quality-based tools are integrated with problem controls, purchasing, shipping and receiving to ensure quality across the supply chain.

 The sheer volume of documentation now required to track supply-chain communication, product histories and compliance data has made paper-based systems obsolete.
 Market leaders are finding that electronic-based solutions eliminate headaches as well as excess costs.

 Phoenix Logistics, an Arizona-based aerospace supplier, is a case in point.
-The manufacturer moved to Cloud ERP a few years ago going completely paperless by replacing 40 standalone spreadsheets with Plex Online.
+The manufacturer moved to cloud ERP a few years ago, going completely paperless by replacing 40 standalone spreadsheets with Plex.
 Phoenix Logistics has saved more than $50,000 a year in paper, printing and storage costs.
 It achieved ROI within 18 months and successfully managed a 50 percent internal growth rate.

-Plex Online handles the internal complexities of launching new programs, conducting R&D, and making revisions.
+The Plex Manufacturing Cloud handles the internal complexities of launching new programs, conducting R&D, and making revisions.
 Highly integrated with checklists and APQP, the system includes work breakdown structures, electronic signatures and more — saving time across the program lifecycle.